DonKracho/ESPHome-component-iPixel-ble/README.md

 <img src="docs/LEDPixelBoard.jpg" alt="LED Pixel Board" width="600">

-This repository contains an ESPHome external component that enables control of a Bluetooth‐enabled Pixel Display.
+This repository contains an ESPHome external component that enables control of a Bluetooth‐enabled iPixel Display.
 It is non intrusive - no modification of the display is required.
 It just emulates the known iPixel Color App commands.
+At least ESPHome version 2025.11.0 is required.

+## Update 2025/10/12
+Using an ESP32-S3-N16R8 module now online PNG, JPG and BMP files can be loaded and displayed.
+Just switch to te Load Image effect and copy the URL of an online image into the data text field.
+The images get resized to 32x32.
+Due to the limited resources even of an ESP32-S3 it is recommended to use small images only.
+This will keep loading times short and prevents the module from running out of memory or crashing in worst case.

 ## Table of Contents